Rithsek99/git-start/README.md

 # git-start
-This is my first attemp to link vscode with git update
+This is my first attemp to link vscode with git and updating it